Golden Axe: The Duel

 is a 1995 fighting game developed and published by Sega for arcades.
 A spin-off of the Golden Axe series, it is the third and final arcade installment in the franchise.
 The game was later ported to the Sega Saturn.

 Plot

 Eighty years after the evil Death Adder was slain by Gillius Thunderhead, (Note: As depicted in Golden Axe: The Revenge of Death Adder) the magical Golden Axe is rediscovered, its powers having grown over time.
 Numerous warriors now fight to obtain the powerful axe.
-These include Kain Blade, a wandering swordsman; Milan Flare, a princess and descendant of Tyris Flare; Gillius Rockhead, great grandson of Gillius Thunderhead; Zoma, a power-hungry sorcerer; Doc, a healer; Keel, a bloodthirsty elf; Jamm, a girl raised by beasts; Panchos, a bomb-maker and inventor; Green, a giant human-plant hybrid; and Death Adder, revealed to have survived his supposed demise.
+These include Kain Blade, a wandering swordsman; Milan Flare, a princess and descendant of Tyris Flare; Gillius Rockhead, great grandson of Gillius Thunderhead; Zoma, a power-hungry sorcerer; Doc, a katana-wielding healer; Keel, an elf who is brainwashed into a bloodthirsty serial killer; Jamm, a girl raised by beasts; Panchos, a bomb-maker and inventor; Green, a giant human-plant hybrid; and Death Adder, revealed to have survived his supposed demise.

 Development

 The game was unveiled at the 1995 Amusement Operators' Union (AOU) show in Tokyo.